 Restructuring of Financial Institutions /Distressed M&A/Private Equity

-- Advised on first acquisition of a distressed German bank (AHBR) by a private equity investor aiming at restructuring of the bank by the new owner (rather than the German bank industry itself), advise on the subsequent repositioning and recapitalization of such bank and successful completion of the restructuring cycle by means of sale of renamed and repositioned Corealcredit Bank AG (CCB) to strategic investor Aareal Bank, a leading publicly traded German mortgage bank
+- Advised on the first acquisition of a distressed German bank (AHBR) by a private equity investor aiming at restructuring of the bank by the new owner (rather than the German bank industry itself), advised on the subsequent repositioning and recapitalization of such bank and successful completion of the restructuring cycle by means of sale of renamed and repositioned Corealcredit Bank AG (CCB) to strategic investor Aareal Bank, a leading publicly traded German mortgage bank

 - Advised US financial investor in its acquisition and complex recapitalization of distressed Düsseldorfer Hypothekenbank AG, a medium-sized German mortgage bank which nearly collapsed in the wake of the global financial crisis, from the Deposit Protection Fund run by the Association of German Banks (Bundesverband deutscher Banken e.V.)

 - Advised a syndicate of investors, including Silver Point Capital and Goldman Sachs, on the restructuring and sale of the HP Pelzer Group, a German worldwide supplier of automotive parts with a focus on automotive acoustics and interior trim, to its senior management.

-- Advised on first insolvency remote asset-based debt refinancing of a German bank by using the German Refinancing Register which was new at that point in time
+- Advised on first insolvency remote asset-based debt refinancing of a German bank by using the German Refinancing Register, which was new at the time

 Non/Sub-Performing Loan Transactions (NPL/SPL)

 - Advised different financial investors on a number of complex acquisitions of loan portfolios from European banks, including KKR, Macquarie, Lone Star, Banca Intesa and Deutsche Bank London branch, thereby also setting up international acquisition structures and servicing platforms

 - Advised a sophisticated US financial investor in the first acquisition of a portfolio of non-performing and sub-performing loans by means of a split-off (Abspaltung) and subsequent share deal from Allianz/Dresdner Bank

 Distressed Real Estate